A properly cooked turkey with all the trimmings is a true sight to behold. The star of any Thanksgiving feast.

 Enter the humble electric smoker.

-So, if you are low on kitchen space but big on serving up delicious new twists on festive favorites, read on to find out how an electric smoker.
+So, if you are low on kitchen space but big on serving up delicious new twists on festive favorites, read for the full turkey recipe to find out how to smoke a turkey in an electric smoker.

-1. Choose the perfect turkey
+Choose the perfect turkey

 So, if you’re hosting 10-12 guests, you need a turkey that weighs around 10 to 12 pounds.